 - Monitoring Frequency and Sample Type.
-Not later than 180 days after the EDP, the Permittee must conduct semiannual acute toxicity tests for a period of one (1) year, after which the tests shall be performed annually, of its wastewaters discharge through Outfall Serial Number 001.
-Acute toxicity test samples must be collected for each point of discharge at the designated monitoring location for the effluent (i.e., downstream from the last treatment process and any in-plant flow return flows where a representative effluent sample can be obtained). - 2) Methods.
+Not later than 180 days after the EDP, the Permittee shall conduct quarterly acute toxicity tests on a 24-hour composite effluent sample for a period of one year, after which the tests shall be performed annually.
+Acute toxicity test samples must be collected for each point of discharge at the designated monitoring location for the effluent (i.e., Point 001, downstream from the last treatment process and any in-plant flow return flows where a representative effluent sample can be obtained). - 2) Methods.
 The acute toxicity tests must be conducted in accordance with the EPA document, Methods for Measuring the Acute Toxicity of Effluents and Receiving Waters to Freshwater and Marine Organisms (EPA-821-R-02-012, Fifth Edition, 2002) and Table IA of 40 CFR Part 136.
 Tests must provide a measure of the acute toxicity as determined by the effluent concentration that causes 50 percent mortality of the test organisms over a 48-hour period.